Mentors and Their Role in Our Personal and Professional Lives

 - someone you look up to

-- someone you feel comfortable to ask for guidance and whose guidance you trust
+- someone you feel comfortable asking for guidance and whose guidance you trust

 - someone who’s not afraid to give you an honest opinion about your work, tell it like it is, in a nice and polite way; you can take that advice to heart, or not, it’s your choice